-Public Participation will be conducted for the proposed development in accordance with the requirements outlined in Regulation 41 of the NEMA EIA Regulations 2014.
-The issues and concerns raised during the scoping phase will be dealt with in the EIA phase of this application.
+Public Participation was conducted for the proposed development in accordance with the requirements outlined in Regulation 41 of the NEMA EIA Regulations 2014.
+The issues and concerns raised during the scoping phase were addressed with in the EIA phase of this application.